Selections

 .

-Thus if we have the following data joined to a selection:
+Thus if you have the following data joined to a selection:

 [